-The combination of sanctions, the falling ruble and continuous slide in oil prices is chopping billions from the fortunes of Russia's richest men (and they are all men).
+The combination of sanctions, and continuous slide in oil prices is chopping billions from the fortunes of Russia's richest men (and they are all men).
 We shouldn't feel sympathy for these strongmen of Russia, since the 110 richest Russians control 35 percent of the economy.

 Yet the current crisis in Russia could become the largest single wealth-destruction event in recent years.